-Maple Syrup is a delicious, thick, and sticky syrup made from the sap of a maple tree (a variety of maple trees).
+Maple Syrup is a delicious, thick, and sticky syrup made from the sap of a maple tree — a variety of maple trees.
 It has a rich brown color with a tint of red which varies from the different food grading of maple syrup.
-In the states, we grade maple syrup into either A or B. Grade A can be divided into three other categories (light, medium, or dark amber) and typically has a lighter taste than Grade B. Grade B is rich, thick, and has a bold maple flavor and is typically used in baking or cooking (I prefer to use Grade B for all use for personal taste preference).
+In the states, we grade maple syrup into either A or B. Grade A can be divided into three other categories: light, medium, or dark amber.
+Grade A typically has a lighter taste than Grade B. Grade B is rich, thick, and has a bold maple flavor and is typically used in baking or cooking.

 Use maple syrup as a natural source of sweetness.
 Use maple syrup on pancakes, waffles, baked goods, oatmeal, porridges, in desserts, raw truffles, granolas, cookies, cakes, etc. It’s also great for a “binder” in vegan desserts such as truffles!

 Carbohydrates — 100g of maple syrup contains 57g of carbohydrates

 Sugar — 60g of sugar, including sucrose, glucose, and fructose